-The Euclid was built in 1919-20 by owner Howard M. Etchison, among the most prominent of Washington’s early-20th century developers.
+The Euclid was built between 1919 and 1920 by owner Howard M. Etchison, among the most prominent of Washington’s early-20th-century developers.
 The architect was Claughton West, who designed more than 600 houses and 40 apartment buildings in his long career.
 The six-story corner building displays classical Italianate facades of variegated brown brick with limestone trim and an elaborate modillioned cornice.
 The two-level lobby is also notable for its exceptional herringbone terra cotta floor.

 DC Inventory: September 24, 2009